dram/trealla/README.md

 with the persistence option, allows for developing fast safe in-memory data stores that can be *logic'd over*.

-Writen in plain-old C with a permissive BSD 2-clause license.
+Writen in plain-old C with a permissive license.

 This is early alpha-stage software and is subject to change.
 This is experimental software that itself is an ongoing experiment.